infinum/android-buggy/README.md

 To use the `Buggy` instance, you can call the `export` method with a `Exporter` instance.
 Then library will export all resources processed by defined processors with exporter defined strategy.
+It is important to note that **order of adding processors matters**.
+In the order they are added, they are applied to the resources when exporting.
 Example of exporting resources to a zip file:

 ```kotlin